marioyc/ProjectWatson/README.md

 Projet3A - IBM Watson

+# Data

+All data are disponible on [Google Drive](https://drive.google.com/file/d/0B2byUnoZLvgHZ0xwcWtVdENDeEE/view?usp=sharing)

+If you just look for tf_idf.json, it is also in [data](./data) directory.

+**Attention** data has been updated because 403.json was broken.

 # Final Report

 The LaTeX project of final report is hosted on [Overleaf](https://www.overleaf.com/4259520qtrvss).
 The advantage of this site is that we can modify documents **at the same time**, no risk of merge conflicts.